DantrazTrev/Neural-Networks/README.md

  If you want to dive much in detail you can read this [paper](https://papers.nips.cc/paper/59-how-neural-nets-work.pdf)

  # For Kwoc contestants
- Hey, I'm Ayush/Dantraz if you like this project and would like to work on it, you've a really great opportunity.
+ Hey, I'm Dantraz if you like this project and would like to work on it, you've a really great opportunity.
 To start working on the project as an contestant , join [link](https://join.slack.com/t/thetrevprovers/shared_invite/enQtODM2MjA5ODY4NDg0LTE0Y2FiZmQwMjY0MTBjMTc2MjcwZDE2ZmI0NTZlMWM4Y2JjMjY5YTAyODU4Y2ZmMjhkZmRkZjc5NTQ3MTgzNTI) , you can start of by saying Hi..